samayo/bulletproof/README.md

 ````

 ### Why Static ?
-Because static methods are faster than objects (dynamic) classes.
+Because static methods provide global scopes and & are ~faster than objects (dynamic) classes.
 It's all about optimization.
 Since UNIT testing is irrelevant subject here, I couldn't find any reason not to use them.